 The Bachelor of Science (BS) provides students with user research and design skills, coupled with a solid foundation in math and science.

 The Master of Science (MS) fosters and advances students' knowledge and skills in the design and evaluation of information products, technologies, and user interfaces.

 The Doctor of Philosophy (PhD) provides unparalleled depth and experience for students interested in studying the conception, design, implementation, usability, and evaluation of technologies for specific audiences or user groups.

-- User-Centered Design (UCD): Explore a wide range of issues in usability and user-centered design.
+The User-Centered Design (UCD) certificate program provides students with the opportunity to explore a wide range of issues in usability and user-centered design.

 The Technical Japanese Program (TJP) provides training in advanced Japanese for engineering students or for those in a business and technical environment.
 TJP is offered as an undergraduate minor, certificate program, and Master's program.

 Degrees Awarded (2013)

 Undergraduate enrollment: 96

 17 affiliate faculty

 - Four Career Awards from the National Science Foundation (NSF)